zestai/zrp/model_report.rst

 Sample weights were consutructed such that proportion of the sample weight associated with each race/ethnicity in the training dataset matches the national distribution of race/ethnicity.

+Several models are trained:  one for Census block group, one for Census tract, and another for the ZIP Code.
+T

 Prediction Process
 ____________________

+The inputs to ZRP include name and address.
+The address is used to lookup attributes of the correpsonding region.
+The lookup process starts with retrieval of Census block group attributes.
+If the block group lookup fails, then Census tract attributes are retrieved.
+If the Census tract lookup fails, then ZIP code attributes are retrieved.
+ACS attributes associated with the retrieved geographic area are then appended to the first, middle, and last name.
+The resulting vector of predictors is then used as input to the corresponding model (e.g., block group, tract, or ZIP-based model).

 Model Evaluation
 ==================

-A hold out dataset was constructed using Alabama voter registration data.
-Predictive performance on the Alabama hold out dataset is shown below:
+A hold out dataset was constructed using Alabama voter registration data comprised of 250,000 randomly sampled records.
+Predictive performance of the ZRP model on the Alabama hold out dataset is shown below:

 **BLACK** (African American)